Composite number

 Every composite number can be written as the product of two or more (not necessarily distinct) primes.
 For example, the composite number 299 can be written as 13 × 23, and the composite number 360 can be written as 23 × 32 × 5; furthermore, this representation is unique up to the order of the factors.
 This fact is called the fundamental theorem of arithmetic.

-There are several known primality tests that can determine whether a number is prime or composite, without necessarily revealing the factorization of a composite input.
+There are several known primality tests that can determine whether a number is prime or composite which do not necessarily reveal the factorization of a composite input.